convertify/convertify.github.io/_posts/2012-04-27-tracking-optimizing-review-sites-with-google-website-optimizer-or-any-page-with-multiple-outoing-links.markdown

 ?>

-[/cc]
+{% endhighlight %}

-[dropcap]3[/dropcap] Create a page named conversion.html and copy your tracking code in there.
+  - Create a page named conversion.html and copy your tracking code in there.
 This is the page you will use as the 'thank you' page in GWO.